-- Putting in place an appropriate level of security protection procedures, such as filtering and monitoring systems, which are reviewed and updated on a regular basis to assess effectiveness and ensure pupils are kept safe from potentially harmful and inappropriate content and contact online while at school, including terrorist and extremist material - Ensuring that the school's ICT systems are secure and protected - Checking and monitoring the school's ICT systems on a regular basis - Blocking access to potentially dangerous sites when reported to them
+- Putting in place an appropriate level of security protection procedures, such as filtering and monitoring systems, which are reviewed and updated on a regular basis to assess effectiveness and ensure pupils are kept safe from potentially harmful and inappropriate content and contact online while at school, including terrorist and extremist material. - Ensuring that the school's ICT systems are secure and protected against viruses and malware, and that such safety mechanisms are updated regularly. - Conducting a full security check and monitoring the school's ICT systems on at least a termly basis. - Blocking access to potentially dangerous sites and, where possible, preventing the downloading of potentially dangerous files. - Ensuring that any online safety incidents are logged and dealt with appropriately in line with this policy. - Ensuring that any incidents of cyber-bullying are dealt with appropriately in line with the school behaviour policy.